CS2103JAN2017-W14-B1/main/docs/UserGuide.md

 ### 3.11.
 Clearing entries: clear
 Clears all tasks or groups of task<br>

-Format: `clear [TAGS] [MORE_TAGS]`
+Format: `clear {t/TAG}{s/STATUS}`
 > Without parameters, clear will delete all tasks from the task manager<br>
-> With parameters, clear will only delete tasks containing all of the tags from the task manager
+> With parameters (tag or status), clear will only delete tasks containing the tag/having the corresponding status from the task manager<br>
+> Acceptable statuses: completed, uncompleted

 Example:

-* clear completed
+* clear s/completed
-* clear completed 2103
+* clear t/work

 <br>